 Kitty Zheng is an associate in the International Arbitration practice.

-Before joining our firm, Kitty worked in the Capital Markets and Corporate practices of a major law firm.
-She was also an assistant at the international Law Commission and worked as an advocate for immigrant rights in New York.
+Before joining our firm, Kitty worked in the Corporate practices of a major law firm.
+She was also an assistant at the UN International Law Commission.

 International arbitrations on which Kitty Zheng has worked include the representation of: